Skip to main content

 Workers

-Under the Workers section of your Unmanic settings you will find a few configuration options for managing the workers.
+Under the Workers section of your Unmanic settings you will find configuration options for managing worker groups, scheduling, and cache settings.

 tip

-For most people, there is no benefit to running more than 3-5 workers.
+For most people, there is no benefit to running more than 3-5 workers total across all groups.
 Depending on the type of tasks you carry out, you may find diminishing returns increasing this value beyond 5.

 It is recommended to start with one worker initially, and then increase this value slowly until you find the right balance of system resource use and task processing speed.